OpShrt/Site/README.md

 For now, OpShrts and $shrt are the only assets to focus on.

-New drawing proposals will happen on twitter, stay tuned !
+New drawing proposals will happen on Twitter, stay tuned !

 ### **$shrt** is the native BRC20 of the OpShrt ecosystem.
 But it is not even us who deployed it lol